 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 The display must be accompanied by no more than 10 4-H members at the time of the judge's critique.
 Groups wishing to include more than 10 members must ask for an accommodation, one week prior to judging.
 Group-members should make a 5- to 10-minute presentation to the judge.
-All group members present for the judge's critique should be able to discuss the project and answer questions.
-Only group members present for judging who participate in the actual critique and presentation are eligible for ribbons and premiums.
+All group members present for the judge's critique and presentation are eligible for ribbons and premiums.